aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 - Package name, tags, and description
 - Overview of publishing information (author, version, license, etc...)
-  - Where possible, links to the source repository, issue tracker, etc...
+  - Where possible, links to the source repository, issue tracker, etc... based on information registered in the `.jsii` assembly file.
 - Install instructions
 - Available languages
 - Package's documentation
   - Rendered content of the package's `README.md`
-  - API reference documentation, in all supported languages
+  - API reference documentation, in all supported languages (only the version for the currently selected language is displayed)

 The list of available languages is also a selector: upon clicking a language, the installation instructions and documentation automatically switch to the